State of Washington Classified Job Specification

 Definition

-Under the direction of a program area team director, is responsible for managing a designated living area on a 24-hour per day, seven days a week basis.
-Supervises all Attendant Counselors assigned to the living area.
-Ensures Attendant Counselors train, assist, care for, and participate with Residential Habilitation Center (RHC) clients being served on or off campus, following the clients to locations where training and activities most appropriately occur.
-Administers and ensures implementation of the Individual Habilitation Plan (IHP) goals, objectives, and services as assigned.
-Ensures clients live in a positive, safe, clean, and reinforcing environment, that the living unit is operated consistent with existing policies and procedures, and that programs assigned by the interdisciplinary team are developed, implemented, and/or maintained by subordinate staff.
+Under the general direction of a program area team director, is responsible for managing a designated living area 24 hour, seven days a week basis.
+Supervises all attendant counselors assigned to the living area.
+Ensures attendant counselors train, assist, care for, and participate with Residential Habilitation Center clients being served on or off campus, following the clients to locations where training and activities occur.
+Administers and ensures implementation of each client’s individualized plan, objectives, and services as assigned.
+Ensures clients live in a safe, clean, and reinforcing environment.
+Additionally, positions function within existing policies, procedures, and directs those programs assigned by the interdisciplinary team are developed, implemented, and/or maintained by subordinate staff.

 Typical Work

-Initiates and/or participates in the hiring, training, counseling, corrective action, and evaluation process of subordinate staff; investigates and takes appropriate action on subordinate and client grievances; processes subordinate employee personnel actions; schedules activities of the living area, including subordinate personnel duty assignments and coordinates individual and group activities of the residents; responsible for maintaining the living unit, residents, staff, and unit records, etc., to meet all ICF/MR, Federal, State and local laws and regulations;
+Maintains scheduled activities of the living area, including personnel duty assignments and coordinates individual and group activities of the clients; responsible for maintaining the living unit, client’s staff, and unit records, etc., to meet all ICF/IID, NF, Federal, State and local laws and regulations;

-Ensures AC2s provide the daily direct support to promote and maintain health, safety and cleanliness of the clients’ homes, ensuring proper documentation occurs; identifies, corrects, manages the work performance of subordinate staff to ensure WACs, the Residential Service Guidelines, policies and procedures, program expectations, client plans are adhered to.
+Ensures attendant counselors provide the daily direct support to promote and maintain health, safety and cleanliness of the clients’ homes, ensuring proper documentation occurs; identifies, corrects, manages the work performance of subordinate staff to ensure appropriate WACs, the Residential Service guidelines, state and federal regulations, policies, procedures, program expectations and client plans are followed;

-Supervises subordinate staff's training of clients in daily living skills, habilitative services and supports, as well as facilitates the implementation of specialized treatment and services;
+Supervises staff’s training of clients in daily living skills, services and supports, as well as facilitates the implementation of specialized treatment and services;

-Either directly or through assigning the responsibility, ensures that Attendant Counselor staff function as members of the interdisciplinary team, including developing, writing, implementing, monitoring, assessing, revising, modifying, carrying out, and adhering to planned formal (data-based) and informal (non-data based) programs which may include activities of daily living, educational, vocational, therapeutic, or behavioral under the direction of an appropriate specialist;
+Ensures that attendant counselors function as members of the interdisciplinary team in the provision of the clients individualized plan, this includes: developing, writing, implementing, monitoring, assessing, revising, modifying, implementation and adhering to planned formal and informal programs.
+Programs include activities of daily living, educational, vocational, therapeutic, or behavioral under the direction of an appropriate interdisciplinary team member;

-Supervises and ensures subordinate attendant counselors participate with day training, recreation, psychology, and other personnel in training residents;
+Supervises and ensures attendant counselors participate with day training, recreation, psychology, and other personnel in training clients;

-Is trained in and uses sophisticated training techniques designed to teach the clients specified parts of their IHP; ensures that subordinate staff are trained in and use the proper techniques in implementing habilitation, skill acquisition, and behavioral programs; establishes and maintains effective work methods; prioritizes work for staff; ensures that all relevant ICF/MR or certification standards are met on the living unit or provision of client services;
+Uses identified training techniques designed to teach the clients specified parts of their individual plan; ensures that staff are trained in and use the proper techniques in implementing habilitation, skill acquisition, and behavioral programs; establishes and maintains effective work methods; prioritizes work for staff; ensures that all relevant ICF/IID and NF certification standards are met on the living unit or provision of client services;

-Provides habilitative services by ensuring that clients are provided support, instruction and assists clients in their own self-care including bathing, dressing, grooming; and household skills including meal preparation, laundry, financial management as specified in the clients’ specified IISP;
+Ensures clients are provided support, instruction and assisted in their own self-care including bathing, dressing, grooming; and household skills including meal preparation, laundry, financial management as specified in their individualized plan;

-Reviews and responds to subordinate staff's observations and documentations, and any reports of changes in client's general physical or mental condition or unusual behavior; takes appropriate action to provide client safety, security, and protection from abuse and neglect;
+Reviews and responds to staff's observations and documentations, and any reports of changes in client's general physical or mental condition or unusual behavior; takes appropriate action to provide client safety, security and protection from abuse and neglect;

-Under the direction of the Director, program administrator, or program manager, completes auditing functions of health, safety, IMR, and certification compliance;
+Completes auditing functions of health, safety, ICF/IID, NF and certification compliance;

 Observes and evaluates work performance of Attendant Counselors; works other shifts including weekends on a routine basis to ensure uniform services and performances; provides clear direction to subordinate staff;